ShellShoccar-jpn/csp_en/3/pax.md

 # "pax" command

 This command is born to integrate two major archivers "tar" and "cpio."
 It appeared in the POSIX specification 1998 edition.
-Note that *"tar" and "cpio" have been removed* from the document in place of "pax."[1]
+Note that **"tar" and "cpio" have been removed** from the document in place of "pax."[1]

 Thus, strictly speaking, you should use the "pax" command for archiving.
 Of course, it supports both the archive format even though it has yet another format "ustar."
-And, the recent versions of tar know the ustar format.
+And, the recent versions of tar also know the ustar format.

 ## But Not So Popular